Durgam/MusicAlbums/README.md

 # MusicAlbums

-I have considered the VIPER architecture for this requirement.
-VIPER has so many advantages and less disadvantages.
+I have considered the VIPER architecture for this requirement as experiment.

-It is suitable for all kinds of projects.
+No Storyboards or .xibs used to for UI.